2022–23 Megyei Bajnokság I

 The 2022–23 Megyei Bajnokság I includes the championships of 20 counties in Hungary.
 It is the fourth tier of the Hungarian football league system.

 Bács-Kiskun

-Fourteen teams compete in the 2022-23 season.
+Kiskunfélegyháza and Bácsalmás were the only team to acquire the NB III license for next season.
+Bácsalmás was ineligible based on league position and the champion declined the participation before the promotion play-offs for financial reasons.